 - All books are checked out for two weeks.
 Magazines and CDs can be checked out for only one day.
 Reference books cannot be taken from the library. - Students may renew materials one time if not on hold by another student. - Students with overdue books will not be allowed to borrow any additional books until All overdue books are returned or paid for. - Lost or damaged books that need replacing must be paid for.
 A 20% surcharge is added to the cost of the book to cover freight and library processing.
-If lost books are found at a later stage and returned to the library, the cost of the book will be refunded less the 20% handling fee. - At the end of the school year, or upon final checkout from the school, all student and family library accounts must be cleared.
+If lost books are found at a later stage and returned to the library, the cost of the book will be refunded less the 20% handling fee.

+• At the end of the school year, or upon final checkout from the school, all student and family library accounts must be cleared.

-9.2 SCHOOL HEALTH SERVICES
+SCHOOL HEALTH SERVICES

 If a student feels sick, or is suspected of having a fever or diarrhea (with or without nausea and vomiting) at night or in the morning, please keep the child at home to take treatment and rest, rather than sending the student to school to spend most of the class hours in the nurse's room if the student's condition worsens.
 Moreover, the parents may eventually have to be called, come to the school, and take the student home earlier than usual.
+If a student at school is feeling unwell, they must report to the nurse to record their illness before they are dismissed.